ayeletperes/rabhit/vignettes/RAbHIT-vignette.md

 More details can be found here:

-[Gidoni, Moriah, et al. “Mosaic deletion patterns of the human antibody heavy chain gene locus as revealed by Bayesian haplotyping.” bioRxiv (2018): 314476.](https://doi.org/10.1101/314476)
+[Gidoni, Moriah, et al. "Mosaic deletion patterns of the human antibody heavy chain gene locus as revealed by Bayesian haplotyping." bioRxiv (2018): 314476.](https://doi.org/10.1101/314476)

 Input